Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Black box groups

-We shall say in this situation that $\XX$ is a \emph{black box over $G$} or that a black box $\XX$ \emph{encrypts} the group $G$.
-Notice that we are not making any assumptions of practical computability or the time complexity of the projection $\pi$.
+If Axioms BB1--BB3 hold for a particular black box group $\XX$, we say that $\XX$ is a \emph{black box over $X$}, or that a black box $\XX$ \emph{encrypts} the group $X$.
+Notice that we are not making any assumptions of practical computability or the time complexity of the projection $\pi_\XX$.
+We will discuss our set up and terminology further in Section \ref{sec:blackboxsubgroups}.

+In respect of Axiom BB1, we note here that a black box group $\XX$ encrypting a finite group $X$ may not necessarily be given by generators: see, for example, discussion of black boxes for centralizers of involutions \cite{borovik02.7}, or discussion of links between black box algebra and homomorphic encryption \cite{BY2017C}.
+When a black box group $\XX$ is given by some generators, that is, some strings $\bx{x}_1,\bx{x}_2,\ldots, \bx{x}_m$ in $\XX$ such that $X=\langle \pi_\XX(\bx{x}_1), \pi_\XX(\bx{x}_2), \dots, \pi_\XX(\bx{x}_m)\rangle$, then producing random elements from $\XX$ can be done by using either the algorithm presented in \cite[Theorem 1.1]{babai91.164} or the algorithm called ``the product replacement algorithm'' \cite{celler95.4931}.
+It turned out that the product replacement algorithm is much more practical and we refer reader to \cite{babai04.215, lubotzky01.347, pak.01.476, pak01.301} for its detailed analysis.

+In this paper, we systematically build new black box groups from old ones, and use randomized algorithms for their constructions.
+In this situation, operations in these new black boxes are performed by randomized algorithms -- this explains the randomization introduced in Axioms BB2 and BB3.

-A typical example of a black box group is provided by a group $G$ generated in a big matrix group $\gl_n(r^k)$ by several matrices $g_1,\dots, g_l$.
-The product replacement algorithm \cite{celler95.4931} produces a sample of (almost) independent elements from a distribution on $G$ which is close to the uniform distribution (see a discussion and further development in \cite{babai04.215, bratus99.91, gamburd06.411, lubotzky01.347, pak01.301, pak.01.476, pak02.1891}).
+A typical example of a black box group is provided by a group $X$ generated in a big matrix group $\gl_n(r^k)$ by several matrices $x_1,\dots, x_l$.
 We can, of course, multiply, invert, compare matrices.
-Therefore the computer routines for these operations together with the sampling of the product replacement algorithm run on the tuple of generators $(g_1,\dots, g_l)$ can be viewed as a black box $\XX$ encrypting the group $G$.
-The group $G$ could be unknown---in which case we are interested in its isomorphism type---or its isomorphism type could be known, as it happens in a variety of other black box problems.
+Therefore computer routines for these operations together with the sampling of the product replacement algorithm run on a tuple of generators $(x_1,\dots, x_l)$ can be viewed as a black box $\XX$ encrypting the group $X$.

-The concept of a black box can be applied to rings, fields, and, as we can see in this paper, even to projective planes.